ipython/ipython/docs/source/development/messaging.rst

                     'session' : uuid,
                     # All recognized message type strings are listed below.
                     'msg_type' : str,
+                    # the message protocol version
+                    'version' : '5.0.0',
          },

       # In a chain of messages, the header from the parent is copied so that